TaiyangAh/cryptoZombies/notes.md

 (2).**state modifiers**：tell us how the function interacts with the BlockChain

--- **view** tells us that by running the function, no data will be saved/changed. **pure** tells us that not only does the function not save any data to the blockchain, but it also doesn't read any data from the blockchain.
-Both of these don't cost any gas to call if they're called externally from outside the contract (but they do cost gas if called internally by another function).
+-- **view** tells us that by running the function, no data will be saved/changed. **pure** tells us that not only does the function not save any data to the blockchain, but it also doesn't read any data from the blockchain. _Both of these are read-only and don't change state on the blockchain.
+They also don't cost any gas if they're called externally from outside the contract_ (but they do cost gas if called internally by another function).

 (3).the **payable** modifier：payable functions are part of what makes Solidity and Ethereum so cool — they are a special type of function that can receive Ether